20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 [^proof]: Note that, $g_{\mu\nu} v^\mu v^\nu = v_\mu v^\mu = 0$.
 This means that $v_0 v^0 = -\sum_{k=1}^3 v_k v^k$, and if the spatial length of $v$ is $1$, then a lightlike geodesic has $v_0 = \pm1$.
 A more intuitive derivation might be to use the line element for minkowski here: $-dt^2 + dx^2 + dy^2 + dz^2 = 0$.
 If $dx^2 + dy^2 + dz^2 == 1$, then $-dt^2 = -1$, and $dt = \pm 1$

-Each tetrad defines a series of basis vectors which we can use to transform from our minkowski spacetime, to our curved spacetime, as follows
+Each tetrad defines a series of basis vectors which we can use to transform from our flat minkowski spacetime, to our curved spacetime, as follows

 $$v^\mu_{curved} = e^\mu_i v^i_{flat}$$

 $$v^i_{flat} = e_\mu^i v^\mu_{curved}$$

-If the direction $d$ points through a pixel in our local plane, we now have a way to construct the initial velocity of our geodesic.
+If the direction $d$ points through a pixel on the camera plane in our locally flat spacetime, we now have a way to construct the initial velocity of our geodesic.
 One key thing to note is that we almost always trace lightlike geodesics *backwards* in time, to simulate the inverse of rays coming in from the external universe and hitting our camera, which we can accomplish by negating the time component of our lightray, and getting $v_{flat}^\mu = (-1, d_0, d_1, d_2)$

 ### A real tetrad set

-Luckily, a lot of metric tensors have precalculated tetrads, and we can simply read them off of this page [here](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf).
+Calculating a set of tetrad vectors manually is complex - luckily, a lot of metric tensors have precalculated tetrads, and we read them from this paper [here](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf).
 For schwarszchild (2.2.6):

 $$
 \begin{align}